EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 During the transition to post-quantum cryptography, there will be uncertainty as to the strength of cryptographic algorithms; we will no longer fully trust traditional cryptography such as RSA, Diffie-Hellman, DSA and their elliptic curve variants, but we will also not fully trust their post-quantum replacements until they have had sufficient scrutiny and time to discover and fix implementation bugs.
 Unlike previous cryptographic algorithm migrations, the choice of when to migrate and which algorithms to migrate to, is not so clear.
 Even after the migration period, it may be advantageous for an entity's cryptographic identity to be composed of multiple public-key algorithms.

-The deployment of composite signatures using post-quantum algorithms will face two challenges
+Cautious implementers may wish to combine cryptographic algorithms such that an attacker would need to break all of them in order to compromise the data being protected.
+Such mechanisms are referred to as Post-Quantum / Traditional Hybrids {{I-D.driscoll-pqt-hybrid-terminology}}.

+PQ/T Hybrid cryptography can, in general, provide solutions to two migration problems:

-- *Algorithm strength* uncertainty: During the transition period, some post-quantum signature and encryption algorithms will not be fully trusted, while also the trust in legacy public key algorithms will start to erode.
+- Algorithm strength uncertainty: During the transition period, some post-quantum signature and encryption algorithms will not be fully trusted, while also the trust in legacy public key algorithms will start to erode.
 A relying party may learn some time after deployment that a public key algorithm has become untrustworthy, but in the interim, they may not know which algorithm an adversary has compromised.
-- *Backwards compatibility*: During the transition period, post-quantum algorithms will not be supported by all clients.
+- Ease-of-migration: During the transition period, systems will require mechanisms that allow for staged migrations from fully classical to fully post-quantum-aware cryptography.

-This document provides a mechanism to address algorithm strength uncertainty concerns by building on {{I-D.ounsworth-pq-composite-keys}} by providing formats for encoding multiple signature values into existing public signature fields, as well as the process for validating a composite signature.
-Backwards compatibility is addressed via using composite in conjunction with a non-composite hybrid mode such as that described in {{I-D.becker-guthrie-noncomposite-hybrid-auth}}.
+This document defines a specific instantiation of the PQ/T Hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single signature such that it can be treated as a single atomic algorithm at the protocol level.
+Composite algorithms address algorithm strength uncertainty because the composite algorithm remains strong so long as one of its components remains strong.
+Concrete instantiations of composite signature algorithms are provided based on ML-DSA, Falcon, RSA and ECDSA.
+Backwards compatibility is not directly covered in this document, but is the subject of {{sec-backwards-compat}}.
 This document is intended for general applicability anywhere that digital signatures are used within PKIX and CMS structures.

-## Algorithm Selection Criteria

-The composite algorithm combinations defined in this document were chosen according to the following guidelines:

-1. A single RSA combination is provided (but RSA modulus size not mandated), matched with NIST PQC Level 3 algorithms.
-1. Elliptic curve algorithms are provided with combinations on each of the NIST [RFC6090], Brainpool [RFC5639], and Edwards [RFC7748] curves.
-NIST PQC Levels 1 - 3 algorithms are matched with 256-bit curves, while NIST levels 4 - 5 are matched with 384-bit elliptic curves.
-This provides a balance between matching classical security levels of post-quantum and traditional algorithms, and also selecting elliptic curves which already have wide adoption.
-1. NIST level 1 candidates (Falcon512 and Kyber512) are provided, matched with 256-bit elliptic curves, intended for constrained use cases.
-The authors wish to note that although all the composite structures defined in this and the companion documents {{I-D.ounsworth-pq-composite-keys}} and {{I-D.ounsworth-pq-composite-kem}} specifications are defined in such a way as to easily allow 3 or more component algorithms, it was decided to only specify explicit pairs.
-This also does not preclude future specification of explicit combinations with three or more components.

-To maximize interoperability, use of the specific algorithm combinations specified in this document is encouraged.
-If other combinations are needed, a separate specification should be submitted to the IETF LAMPS working group.
-To ease implementation, these specifications are encouraged to follow the construction pattern of the algorithms specified in this document.

 ## Terminology {#sec-terminology}
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}}  {{RFC8174}} when, and only when, they appear in all capitals, as shown here.